• Skip to main content

 The Bitterroot River is Simply Awesome

-From its origin near Conner, until it joins the Clark Fork River in Missoula, the Bitterroot River flows through miles and miles of scenic Montana paradise.
+Throughout its journey, the Bitterroot River flows through miles and miles of scenic Montana paradise.

 The river is flanked by the rugged Bitterroot Mountains to the west and the gentile Sapphire mountains to the east as it winds its way through the grasslands and woodlands that dominate the valley floor.